abdullahsharmila/BLENDED_LEARNING-Logistic-Regression-Model-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 ```
 /*
 Program to implement Logistic Regression for classifying food choices based on nutritional information.
-Developed by: DEVADHAARINI.D
+Developed by: Abdullah R
-RegisterNumber: 212223230040
+RegisterNumber: 212223230004
 */
 import pandas as pd
 from sklearn.model_selection import train_test_split